ATTENTION DEFICIT DISORDER

 Naturally, this invokes and reinforces familiar, long-held

-feelings of shame.
-In response, they 'hide out' for awhile, hoping
+response to this shame, they 'hide out' for awhile, hoping to recapture

-to recapture their original enthusiasm.
-The longer they have to wait
+their original enthusiasm.
+The longer they have to wait for

-for this impetus to return, the more embarrassing and difficult
+this impetus to return, the more embarrassing and difficult it is

-it is for them to resume their previous connection.
-This issue can
+for them to resume their previous connection.
+This issue can be exacerbated

-be exacerbated by the fact that ADD'ers typically 'scan the horizon'
+by the fact that ADD'ers typically 'scan the horizon' for disaster,

 into the future to try and mitigate anxiety